 First home buyer benefits

-Assuming you are eligible for both, you can use our calculators to compare the amounts of duty you will pay after receiving the benefit that each provides.
+To help you make this decision, use our calculators to compare the amounts of duty you will pay after receiving the benefit that each provides.

-Calculate how much duty you pay as an eligible pensioner.
+- Calculate how much duty you pay as an eligible cardholder